Languages of Antigua and Barbuda: English

-Foreign languages
+Spanish

-The largest immigrant language in Antigua and Barbuda is Spanish, with about 2,083 speakers in 2011.
-The largest dialect of Spanish spoken in the country is Dominican Spanish, and people born in that country are the fifth largest immigrant group making up about 2.5% of the population in 2011.
+There were 2,083 Spanish speakers in the country as of 2011.
+The largest dialect of Spanish spoken in the country is Dominican Spanish, since people born in the Dominican Republic are the fifth largest immigrant group making up about 2.5% of the population in 2011.
+As of May 2026, Spanish has been adopted as the second official language to improve economic ties with Latin America as well as improving ties with the country's Dominican community.

+Amerindian languages

+There are no documented indigenous languages spoken in Antigua and Barbuda today.
+The first people on the islands, the Archaic people, spoke an unknown language.
+The Taíno (commonly referred to as the Arawak) spoke the eastern dialect of the Taíno language.
+The Taíno called Antigua Yarumaqui.
+The Taíno inhabited the island during the Ceramic and post-Saladoid periods.
+The Kalinago arrived during the post-Saladoid period and spoke the Kalinago language.
+The Kalinago called Antigua Wa'ladli (along with the Kalinago exonym Warikad used in Dominica), Barbuda Wa'omoni, and Redonda Ocananmanrou.

+Other foreign languages

 Other major immigrant languages include Guyanese Creole, Jamaican Patois, and Dominican Creole French of Dominica.
 These countries, excluding Dominica, are also the largest origin locations of undocumented migrants.
 Excluding Dominican Creole French, these languages have also had an impact on the vocabulary of Antiguan and Barbudan Creole.
 7.12% of the Antiguan and Barbudan population was born in Guyana, 5.22% in Jamaica, and 4.31% in Dominica.
 Jamaican Patois has had the largest impact on the island's vocabulary, especially on its younger population.
 There are also about 1,200 possible speakers of Portuguese and 400 total speakers of North Levantine Arabic, especially in communities with significant Christian Arab populations like Radio Range.
 Due to the proximity of French-speaking islands like Guadeloupe, standard French is also a common elective language taken in schools.